Coronary heart disease

 the fatty material is called atheroma.

-feel as a result is called angina.
+discomfort you may feel as a result is called angina.

 - If a piece of atheroma breaks off it may cause a blood